manliodp/ezchdtools/README.md

 ```

 Parameters<br>
-delete: Automatically deletes the original source .zip archive only if the target .chd file was successfully verified on disk.<br>
+delete: Automatically deletes the original source .zip and .7z archive only if the target .chd file was successfully verified on disk.<br>

 #### Example
 ```bash